 I’m going to cover a few of the basics of potato storage first and then we will talk about several different methods for storing potatoes and which will be the most successful for long-term storage.
 Before you put your potatoes in storage be sure to Cure them for 7 to 10 days.
 You can learn more about this process by reading this post.

 What to look for when storing potatoes

 Light is the enemy of tasty potatoes.
 Exposure to light will cause the skins of your potatoes to turn “green”.
-The green is actually chlorophyll that comes from the potatoes reaction to light.
+The green is actually chlorophyll that comes from the potato’s reaction to light.
 The chlorophyll really isn’t the problem though, the problem is the toxin solanine.
-Solanine is an alkaloid that builds up in the skins of potatoes, the build up increases the longer the potatoes are exposed to light.
+Solanine is an alkaloid that builds up in the skins of potatoes, the build-up increases the longer the potatoes are exposed to light.
 Solanine is actually poisonous and can cause illness or in very very extreme cases death.
-You can of course avoid most of the solanine in a potato by cutting away the green, but solanine causes a bitter taste and should be avoided.
+You can, of course, avoid most of the solanine in a potato by cutting away the green, but solanine causes a bitter taste and should be avoided.

 Storing potatoes in a cool spot is the most important consideration.
 Potatoes will last longer if they are stored at temperatures that stay consistently between 40 and 50 degrees Fahrenheit.
 Even a little below 40 degrees is okay, just be sure they don’t freeze.
 The cooler your storage spot, the longer your potatoes will go before they start to sprout.

 You are not sealing your potatoes in a vault!!
-When storing potatoes be sure that where ever you are storing them in (boxes, baskets, etc.) have plenty of air circulation.
+When storing potatoes be sure that wherever you are storing them (boxes, baskets, etc.) that they have plenty of air circulation.
 If you are using cardboard boxes for storage then cut some holes in them to allow excess moisture to escape.